dennybritz/deeplearning-papernotes/rmn-language-modeling.md

 - RM with gating typically outperforms RMR.
 - Memory Bank (MB): Input is current hidden state, and n preceding inputs including the current one.
 Attention is then calculated over the inputs based on the hidden state.
 The Output is a new hidden state, which can be calculated with or without gating.
 Optionally apply temporal bias matrix to attention calculation.
 - Experiments: Hidden states and embeddings all of size 128.
 Memory size 15.
 SGD 15 epochs, halved each epoch after the forth.
-- Attention Analysis (Language Model): Obviously, most attention is given to current and recent word.
-But there are long-distance dependencies that are also captured, for example separable verbs in German.
+- Attention Analysis (Language Model): Obviously, most attention is given to current and recent words.
+But long-distance dependencies are also captured, e.g. separable verbs in German.
 Networks also discovers dependency types.
-Very cool.

 #### Notes/Questions